 Thanks to generous support from The Rotary Club of Toronto, we offered programs supporting the special needs of senior women.
-Senior Citizens Committee.
+"We have supported the work of Sistering for a number of vears," says Don Brooks, a member of The Rotary Club's Senior Citizens Committee.
 "When we award grants, we look at the impact a program has on the end user.
 And there is no question that Sistering positively impacts isolated and vulnerable women - and for this program, seniors."
 THE ROTARY CLUB OF TORONTO, PHILANTHROPIC COMMITTEE.